saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 Overall Tests failed!!!
 ```

 Expanding the test cases can be done in multiple ways.
-First, let's add one additional check to BGP.
-We want to finish up the maintenance with exactly 0 BGP peers down.
-In that case, we can add an additional test in the existing `test_bgp.yaml`:
+First, let's add one additional BGP test in the same test file.
+We want to be able to ensure that when we finish our maintenance, there are 0 BGP peers down.
+To this end, we add an additional test at the bottom of our the existing `test_bgp.yaml`:

 <pre style="font-size:12px">
 test_bgp_summary: